 Unlike some of his later films, which focus on an innocent “everyman” who is falesly accused and sets out to prove himself right, in Sabotage, Hitchcock explores another narrative style, in which a wife slowly realizes the true nature of her husband.
 Much of the suspense of the film originates in this tension: when she will discover that her husband is a terrorist?
 In a rather cliche twist of events, the police Sergeant falls in love with Mrs. Verloc. he confesses his love to her, shortly after she kills her husband, Karl, with a knife upon discovering his guilt in the bomb plot.
 The Sergeant tries to protect her, and she nearly confesses to the police her guilt, but suddenly a bomb goes off in their house killing Karl’s bomb supplier and the evidence of Karl’s death.
 Right at the moment of the explosion she exclaims: “My husband is dead!” leaving it open as to whether she confessed before or after the bomb exploded.
 Thus concludes film.

 Hitchcock would go on to make only three more films in England before permanently relocating to Hollywood.
 He was notably disappointed with the male actors in the film.

 Sabotage is an excellent film, one to which I very nearly gave 5 stars.
-The suspense, camera angles, and themes are wildly entertaining, however there are a few holes in the plot: what is the main character’s motivation for engaging in a campaign of sabotage?
+The suspense, camera angles, and themes are wildly entertaining, however there are a few holes in the plot -such as, what is the main character’s motivation for engaging in a campaign of sabotage?
 Why does the film continue after the death of Karl Verloc?
-Did we really just watch the death by explosion of a young boy?
-These and others leave the audience scratching their heads, a point which Hitchcock later acknowledged.
+Did we really just watch an explosion killing a young boy?
+These and other lingering questions leave the audience scratching their heads, a point which Hitchcock later acknowledged.
 Nevertheless, it is a remarkable, top shelf film.